DM587/dm587.github.io/_exercises/sheet8.md

 ## Task 5

 Find the LU decomposition of the matrix

 $$
 A=\begin{bmatrix}
 3 &−6 &−3 \\
 2 &0 &6 \\
 −4 &7 &4
-\end{bmatrix}
+\end{bmatrix}.
 $$

 Using the decomposition:

-- solve the system of linear equations: $Ax=b$ when $b=[-3 -22 3]$
+- solve the system of linear equations: $Ax=b$ when $b=[-3, -22, 3]$
 - find the inverse of $A$.

 ## Task 6

 Software libraries vary in how they handle LU-decompositions.
 For example, many libraries perform row interchanges to reduce roundoff error and hence produce PLU-decompositions, even when asked for LU-decompositions.
 Find out which function(s) performs the LU-decomposition in Python Scipy and see what happens when you use scipy to find an LU-decomposition of the matrix from the previous task.
-(Hint: compare `scipy.linalg.lu`, `scipy.linalg.lu_factor`, `scipy.linalg.lu_solve`, `scipy.sparse.linalg.splu`)
+(Hint: compare `scipy.linalg.lu`, `scipy.linalg.lu_factor`, `scipy.linalg.lu_solve`, `scipy.sparse.linalg.splu`).
+Update your implementation of Task 1 such that it does not need to compute any matrix inversion.

-## Task 7
+## Task 7: Modeling

 The figure below shows a metal plate whose edges are held at the temperatures shown.
 It follows from thermodynamic principles that the temperature at each of the six interior nodes will eventually stabilize at a value that is approximately the average of the temperatures at the four neighboring nodes.
 These are called the steady-state temperatures at the nodes.